Random Access Protocol with Channel Oracle Enabled by a Reconfigurable Intelligent Surface: The Access Module

-In this section, we present the details of the \gls{ul} access phase.
-First, we design an access configuration codebook, whose design goals are: i) to cover the area of interest, and ii) to ensure that the \gls{ul} \gls{snr} is greater than a minimum threshold $\gamma_{\rm ac}$ regardless the position of the \glspl{ue} so as to improve the probability that the \gls{ap} successfully decodes their data packets.
-Second, we propose different access policies based on the inference step of the channel oracle.
-Third, we characterize the \gls{ul} received signal at the \gls{ap}.
+We start by designing an access configuration codebook, whose design goal is to cover the area of interest while ensuring that the \gls{ul} \gls{snr} is greater than a minimum threshold regardless of the position of the \glspl{ue} so as to improve the probability that the \gls{ap} successfully decodes their packets.
+Then, we propose different access policies based on the channel models learned by \glspl{ue} and detail the \gls{ul} received signal at the \gls{ap}.